 Narrow Nasal Passage

-If you’ve very narrow nasal passages or they become blocked due to an illness or swelling, this can cause snoring.
+If you’ve very narrow nasal passages or if they become blocked due to an illness or swelling, this can cause snoring.
 That’s because the air has to squeeze through a tiny space, causing vibration in the nose.

 Anatomy of The Mouth